carloshdezbueno/WBSScreenSaver-decoder/README.md

 + -d: Enable debugging
 + -h: Help argument

-To run the command, you have to run the tool.py file setting at least the argument for the video file
+To run the command, you have to run the tool.py file setting at least the argument for the video file and rectangle position and size (-X, -Y, -W and -H).
+With all this arguments setted, you can run the command.
+It is recomended to make the first runs with the command -f to be able to see where the rectangle is and know how it is decoding the information.